First Year of Study

 Saturday, June 6

 Master’s Supervisory Committee Approval Form.
 The Spring Festival is an excellent opportunity to get your Thesis Advisor and Second Reader’s signatures on your Master’s Supervisory Committee Approval Forms.
 If anyone on your committee is not planning to be at the Spring Festival, it is strongly recommended that you get their signatures before the Spring Festival.
 Getting signatures on this form is your responsibility.
-You are highly advised to submit the hard copy of the approval form with all advisor and student signatures to the IAS Grad Office by June 8.
+You can submit the hard copy of the approval form with all advisor and student signatures to the IAS Grad Office by June 8.
 In this case the Grad Office will deliver this form to the Graduate School for you.
-If you do not have your form in by end of day, students will be responsible for delivering the signed form to the Graduate School on the Seattle Campus before 5pm on June 12.
-The Master’s Supervisory Committee Approval Form MUST be signed in hard copy and ink by student and Thesis Advisors and Second Readers.
-Faxed copies are not accepted by the Graduate School.
+If you do not have your form to the Graduate Office by end of day on June 8, you will be responsible for delivering the signed form to the Graduate School on the Seattle Campus before 5:00 p.m. on Friday, June 12 or scanning and uploading with your ETD submission by 11:59 p.m. on Friday, June 12.
+See approval form for instructions.

 Friday, June 12, 11:59 p.m.

 Last possible minute to submit thesis.
 Try to accomplish this earlier!
 For detailed information on submitting your thesis, please download and review the Thesis Submission Packet Overview (.pdf).

 Notes on consequences of missed submission, or unapproved final submissions.

 Scenario 1.
 Thesis work is completed and approved, but the final submission deadline of June 12 is missed.

 If students have completed all their degree requirements, including satisfactory thesis work, but miss the submission deadline for filing with the Graduate School, they can pay a Graduate Registration Waiver Fee of $250 instead of re-enrolling.
 This is for students who may have formatting issues as opposed to substantive issues with their final thesis.